Spring Quarter 2024

 Take a placement test in the Davis Language Center in Olson 53.
 The Center administers walk-in placement exams on the computer during regular business hours.
 The test takes about 20 minutes, and you get the results immediately. https://ucdlc.ucdavis.edu/

-If the test places you into a class we don’t offer in that quarter, email the Language Program Coordinator for advice at email@example.com.
+If the test places you into GER 22, or into a class we don’t offer in that quarter, email the Language Program Coordinator for advice at firstname.lastname@example.org.

 CEFR (European reference scale) equivalence:

 A2 = Successful completion of 1st year German at UC Davis